thecredibleway/thecredibleway-com/docs/faq/questions/if-a-good-god-exists-why-is-there-evil-and-suffering.md

 This brings us to the heart of the Christian message - the gospel (literally, *good news*).
 The world is broken, sin is real, and suffering touches every life.
 But God has not abandoned His creation.
 In fact, He entered into it.
-Jesus Christ, the Son of God, came to earth not merely as a teacher or moral example, but as the Savior.
+Jesus Christ, the Son of God, came to earth not merely as a teacher or moral example, but as the Saviour.
 He lived a perfect life, one we could never live.
 He died a sacrificial death on the cross, taking upon Himself the punishment for sin.
 And He rose again, conquering death and offering eternal life to all who believe.